senotrusov/fstate/README.md

 **Bitrot Detection**

 Bitrot is identified when a file’s modification timestamp (mtime) has not changed, but its XXH3 content hash differs from the hash stored in the existing `.fstate` file.
-When this occurs, a warning is sent to stderr, and the new state is saved to `.fstate-after-bitrot` instead of overwriting `.fstate`.
+When this occurs, the bucket receives a `B` status in the fstate output, a warning is sent to `stderr` with the path of the corrupted file, and the new state is saved to `.fstate-after-bitrot` instead of overwriting `.fstate`.
 The user must then manually review the issue and resolve the bitrot before replacing `.fstate` with `.fstate-after-bitrot`.